 If you don’t have a masseur available, you can practice self-massage by focusing more on the legs and feet.
 This will allow you to avoid aches and the unpleasant feeling of heavy legs as much as possible.

-Once you get home, lying down on an acupressure mat (such as the TREKOLOGY Sleeping Pad) will benefit you, not only to relax but also to unclog the muscle fibers of toxins (CO² or lactic acid) that your muscles have produced during the effort.
+Once you get home, lying down on an acupressure mat (such as the TREKOLOGY Sleeping Pad) will benefit you, not only in relaxing but also in unclogging the muscle fibers of toxins (CO² or lactic acid) that your muscles have produced during the effort.

 To lengthen the contract areas, the small spikes will stimulate blood circulation and prevent muscle contractures.
 You can lay your back on it for about ten minutes and then slide it under your legs.
 During the second stage, consider placing the acupressure cushion at the lower back (critical area after walking) or under the ankles.